Model Predictive Control for Aggressive Driving Over Uneven Terrain: Acknowledgment

 \section{Acknowledgment}

 This research was developed with funding from the Defense Advanced Research Projects Agency (DARPA).
 The views, opinions and/or findings expressed are those of the author and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.
+This material is also partially based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-2140004.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.